shariq1989/cookbook/content/recipe/shrimp_panang_curry.md

 #### What main ingredients do I need for this meal?

-* Shrimp: I used large shrimp for this recipe, but you could also use extra-large or colossal shrimp if you want something more filling.
+* Shrimp: I used large shrimp for this recipe, but you can use extra-large or colossal shrimp if you want something more filling.

 * Curry Paste: When it comes to Thai curry paste, we have tried them all; [Maestra's](https://amzn.to/35DP0AQ) flavor is by far the best.
 It is also one of the few Thai curry pastes that are vegetarian and vegan friendly, so that is a bonus.
 [Mae Ploy](https://amzn.to/3gH85bv) is also pretty tasty.

 * Coconut Milk: Coconut milk is a staple in Thai cooking, but be sure to use [full-fat coconut milk](https://amzn.to/3hRQ6OY).
-You may want to do otherwise, but don't.
-The richness from the fat completely changes the flavor and texture of the curry in the best way.

-* Fish Sauce: Count on the fish sauce to bring depth and extra flavor to the dish.
+* Fish Sauce

-* Vegetables: I use red bell pepper, mushrooms, and garlic in this curry.
-You can use other vegetables of your choice, including zucchini, bok choy, bean sprouts, snow peas, spinach, bamboo shoots, or carrots.
+* Vegetables: For this curry, I use red bell pepper, mushrooms, and garlic.

 #### What equipment do I need to make this recipe?